rancher/rancher-docs/versioned_docs/version-2.12/api/workflows/tokens.md

 	EOF
 	```

-- If the `spec.ttl` is not specified, the Token will be created with the expiration time defined in the `auth-token-max-ttl-minutes` setting.
-This is 90 days by default.
+- If the `spec.ttl` is not specified, the Token is created with the expiration time defined in the `auth-token-max-ttl-minutes` setting.
+The default expiration time is 90 days.
 If `spec.ttl` is specified, it should be greater than 0 and less than or equal to the value of the `auth-token-max-ttl-minutes` setting expressed in milliseconds.

 	```bash
 	kubectl create -o jsonpath='{.status.value}' -f -<<EOF